agntcy/acp-spec/docs/README.md

 1. The server return the final result of the run.

 ### Run Interrupt and Resume
 Agent can support interrupts, i.e. the run execution can interrupt to request additional input to the client.
+The support for interrupts is signalled in the agent manifest.

 When an interrupt occurs, the server provides the client with an interrupt payload, which specifies the interrupt type that have occurred and all the information associated with that interrupt, i.e a request for additional input.